 Pop one of these mini cinnamon puff pastry rolls into your mouth for a buttery, flaky, sweet, cinnamon-y explosion.
 Easy, quick and yummy.

-- Thaw the puff pastry overnight in the fridge if you can.
-I’ve done it on the counter too for a couple of hours, but it’s easiest to work with when cold so don’t let it sit their too long and don’t keep it defrosted in the fridge for more than a day.
+Can I defrost the puff pastry dough at room temperature?
+Yes, but it’s best to thaw it overnight in the fridge if you can.
+Working with cold dough is much easier.
+The dough can be kept in the fridge for a day.
+You can defrost it on the counter for a couple of hours, but don’t let it sit there too long .
 If it becomes too soft, sprinkle some flour on your work surface to prevent sticking.

-- The cinnamon bites are best fresh (same day), but you can store them in a sealed container overnight.
+Can I make the cinnamon pastry rolls ahead of time?
+Yes, partially.
+Make the logs and freeze them for up to a month.
+Defrost, cut and bake as per recipe instructions.
+Once, baked, the cinnamon bites are best fresh (same day), but you can store them in a sealed container at room temperature overnight.
 They will lose a bit of flakiness but still taste great.

 Tailor To Your Taste